jjvanzon/Circular-Language-Spec/constructs-drafts/aspects.md

 Aspects extend existing procedures, and extend existing classes.
 Aspects do that too.
 Actually, aspects operate on reflective data in order to extend procedures and classes.
 You can extend a whole system of procedures and objects using aspects.
 Aspects do that too.
 What I add to aspects is that aspects can also be separate classes, that link to another class, and use the other class’s reflective data to do something with it, rather.
 So that is also a way to use an aspect.
 Anyway, I think I have to call it aspects, because the rest of the world also calls it aspects, and also I have to look at aspect oriented programming as an example for aspects.

 It worries me, because of the danger, that before I even finish this programming language, most of it might prove to not even be original anymore.
-But on the other had, does it have to be original?
+But on the other had, might it have to be original?
 Can’t it just be a language, that converges all good ideas from the world into a single programming language?

 JJ